By: Press Release | Freedom Communications

 About Freedom Communications, Inc.

-Freedom Communications, headquartered in Santa Ana, Calif., is a privately-owned company that publishes the Orange County Register, Los Angeles Register, The Press-Enterprise in Riverside, Calif., and more than 30 community newspapers that serve specific cities, audiences and geographic areas, including Spanish-language Unidos en el Sur de California, the Desert Enterprise in Coachella Valley, and the Easy Reader publications along the coast of Los Angeles.
+Freedom Communications, headquartered in Santa Ana, Calif., is a privately-owned company that publishes three daily newspapers – Long Beach Register in Long Beach, Calif., The Press-Enterprise in Riverside, Calif. and the Orange County Register, and Los Angeles Register.
+Freedom also publishes more than 25 community newspapers that serve specific cities, audiences and geographic areas, including Spanish-language Unidos en el Sur de California, the Desert Enterprise in Coachella Valley, and the Easy Reader publications along the coast of Los Angeles.
 Freedom publishes highly designed glossy magazines and operates a custom publishing unit.
 The company’s portfolio also includes news and entertainment websites and mobile applications.
-For more information, visit freedom.com or contact Eric Morgan at email@example.com.
+For more information, visitfreedom.com or contact Eric Morgan at [email protected].